yavda1/wii-hbguide/docs/cIOS.md

 ?> To install cIOS on vWii, follow [this guide](https://wiiu.skyybrew.xyz/#/vwii)

-?> To install cIOS on Wii Mini, scroll further down.
+?> To install cIOS on Wii Mini, follow [this guide](soon)

 ### What do you need

- - [d2x cIOS installer](https://hbb1.oscwii.org/hbb/d2x-cios-installer/d2x-cios-installer.zip) if you use a Wii, [d2xl cIOS installer](https://wii.guide/assets/files/d2xl_wii_mini_cIOS_installer_v1_beta2.zip) if you have a Wii Mini. d2x installer can be downloaded from the [Open Shop Channel](/osc)
+ - [d2x cIOS installer](https://hbb1.oscwii.org/hbb/d2x-cios-installer/d2x-cios-installer.zip) if you use a Wii, d2x installer can be downloaded from the [Open Shop Channel](osc).

  - An SD card formatted FAT32, a program to extract .zip or .7z, the Homebrew Channel and a working Wii/Wii Mini